 Types of Students

-Graduate students who plan to begin their studies at Winthrop during the summer term should review Summer School.
+Awards are typically made for the fall and spring semesters with a separate award for summer terms if any aid eligibility remains.
+Graduate students who plan to begin their studies at Winthrop during the summer term should review the Summer School website.

 Students who are admitted as non-degree students are not eligible to receive federal student loans.
 Students who are enrolled in pre-requisites for a graduate program may be eligible for federal student loans at the undergraduate loan levels if prior loans received do not exceed the undergraduate loan maximum.